-Our main focus is carcinogenesis.
-We are interested in understanding how processes of mutation and selection in normal (stem) cells set the stage for cancer evolution.
+We are interested in understanding how processes of mutation and selection in normal (stem) cells set the stage for cancer evolution over long periods of time.
 Then, once a tumor develops, how does tissue-specific selection shape the cancer genome?
 How can we take advantage of genetic intra-tumor heterogeneity to gain insights into the life history of a cancer?

-We are particularly interested in the evolution of metastasis.
+Finally, the evolution of metastasis is a particular focus of the lab.
 Do metastases arise from distinct clones with special, genetically encoded properties or do they represent random samples of the primary tumor?
 Does metastatic spread happen early or late in tumor development?
-Do all metastases arise independently from the primary tumor, or do they give rise to each other (Science 2017)?
-The answers to these questions have important clinical implications, but are difficult to study in human patients because it is challenging to reconstruct occult events that happened years before diagnosis.
-We have developed genetic techniques (PNAS 2014) to determine the clonal architecture and lineage of cancer cells in human specimens, and collaborate with clinicians in utilizing these tools to further our understanding of cancer evolution.
+Do all metastases arise independently from the primary tumor, or do they give rise to each other?
+How heterogeneous are metastases?

+The answers to the questions above have important clinical implications but are difficult to study in human patients because it is challenging to reconstruct occult events that happened years before diagnosis.
+We have developed genetic techniques to determine the clonal architecture and lineage of cancer cells in human specimens and collaborate with clinicians in utilizing these tools to further our understanding of cancer evolution.

 Chen IX, Newcomer K, Pauken KE, Juneja VR, Naxerova K, Wu MW, Pinter M, Sen DR, Singer M, Sharpe AH, Jain RK A bilateral tumor model identifies transcriptional programs associated with patient response to immune checkpoint blockade.
 Proc Natl Acad Sci U S A. 2020;117(38):23684-23694 - PMID: 32907939 - PMCID: PMC7519254 - DOI: 10.1073/pnas.2002806117